nesl/Capricorn/README.md

 Note that installation of a GPU based version of libtorch will require some configuration of existing CUDA environments

 ### OpenCV Installation:
-This project leverages the Aruco AprilTag library from OpenCV, which may not be available in older versions of OpenCV
+This project leverages the Aruco AprilTag library from OpenCV, specifically the 36h11 tag family.
+This was introduced in the 3.4.2 version.
+Older versions of OpenCV will not be compatible with the current code.
+As a precaution, install the latest version of OpenCV from the following link: [OpenCV](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html). **Be sure to also include the OpenCV Contrib Libraries**

+## Editing the Code to Run on your Machine